saujanya-hue/dsai-gate/Calculus-and-Optimization-Readme.md

 ## <a name="books"></a>Books

-Explore these recommended books to enhance your understanding of Probability and Statistics:
+Explore these recommended books to enhance your understanding :

 <!--
 - [**"All of Statistics: A Concise Course in Statistical Inference"**](https://egrcc.github.io/docs/math/all-of-statistics.pdf) by  Larry Wasserman